 About 2 months back, Mastercard announced that all acquirers must have in place a risk assessment program for Level 4 merchants by March 31, 2019.
 This basically means that there is a great concern that 99% of Level 4 merchants out there are blissfully unaware of this PCI-DSS nonsense they need to comply.
 It is the acquirer’s duty, but the pain starts all the way at the merchants.

 One industry feeling the pinch here is the travel industry.
 But don’t worry, travel agents, soon, the other industries like your cousins at the hotels and hospitality will be going through the same process as you are going through now.
 It’s just who is going through first.
 And the faster you get through the better.

 Travel agents across the world has been mandated by IATA to be PCI compliant.
 Please read our previous post here.

 We have gone through the requirements in that post, but we’ve been hearing a lot of things coming to us from the travel agencies recently, namely:

 a) All Travel Agents need to engage a QSA to formally sign off their SAQ.

-IATA needs to give a formal statement on this.
+IATA should be able to give a formal statement on this.
 QSAs or consultants or PCI experts cannot dictate or mandate the validation requirements.
 Mostly this is by the processor (IATA) or the acquiring bank.
 If they can’t make a statement, then it would fall back into the card brand validation requirements.
-Which it has so far, until IATA comes forward to clear this up.
+Which it has so far, unless IATA comes forward to clear this up.
 We can’t seem to find anywhere that IATA has had special requirements other than listed in the card brands requirements.

 There might be further explanation needed based on their PDF at http://www.iata.org/services/finance/Documents/pci-dss-compliance-procedure.pdf